dbohdan/jimhttp/README.md

 storage::init
 http::start-server 127.0.0.1 8080
 ```
 # Requirements

 Compile the latest Jim Tcl from the Git repository.
 The current stable release
 (0.75) or earlier releases will not work.
+You'll need an SQLite3 development
+package (`libsqlite3-dev` on Ubuntu, `libsqlite3x-devel` on Fedora).

 ```sh
 git clone https://github.com/msteveb/jimtcl.git